 Looking Back

-Recently I had the pleasure of visiting a great new exhibition in the Nordic Museum in Stockholm in Sweden.
-The exhibition is called “Mitt 50-tal" (My 1950’s).
-The exhibition is all about women’s fashion in Sweden from this period and talks about the influences that steered it.
+I had the pleasure of visiting a great new exhibition at the Nordic Museum in Stockholm in Sweden.
+The exhibition was called “Mitt 50-tal" (My 1950’s).
+The exhibition was all about women’s fashion in Sweden from this period and talked about the influences that steered it.

 According to the Nordic Museum's explanatory text on their website, the economy in Sweden was improving in these post-war years.
 Music and film had a big influence on the younger generation of women.
 Nylon, which was rationed during the war, became widely available, and trousers were becoming fashionable.

-I am proud to say that my sister Helena Lindroth has been the project manager for this exhibition.
-She has been working very hard with a team for months choosing dresses and other clothing items, accessories, dress patterns, writing texts, choosing images for the slideshows, etc. Lots of work and it showed in a first-class exhibition.
+I am proud to say that my sister Helena Lindroth was the project manager for this exhibition.
+She worked hard with a team for months, choosing dresses and other clothing items, accessories, dress patterns, writing texts, choosing images for the slideshows, etc. Lots of work, and it showed in a first-class exhibition.
 Thank you, Helena, for the informative guided tour!

 The clothing on display all had some writing about their history and who owned them.
 It was fascinating to read the stories behind the clothes.
 There were corseted waists and billowing skirts, nylon stockings and pearls, and much more.